-Fungal infections can affect any part of the body, from the skin to the eyes.
-Fungi are normally present in and around the body along with bacteria.
-When a fungus begins to overgrow, an infection can occur.
+Fungal infections can affect any part of the body.
+Fungi are normally present in and on the body alongside various bacteria.
+But when a fungus begins to overgrow, you can get an infection.

-There are many different causes of fungal nail infections, and each cause has a treatment of its own.
-Although many of the causes of onychomycosis are preventable, some risk factors increase the likelihood of developing it.
-You are more likely to develop a fungal nail infection if you:
+There are many different causes of fungal nail infections.
+Each cause has a treatment of its own.
+Although many of the causes of a fungal nail infection are preventable, some risk factors increase the likelihood of developing one.
+You’re more likely to develop a fungal nail infection if you:

 - have diabetes

-- have a disease that affects the blood vessels
+- have a disease that causes poor circulation

 - wear artificial nails